COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 * Mapping data
 * Many more

-This data currently resides in a range of isolated and poorly integrated data stores, in multiple incompatible formats, and managed by non-interoperable platforms.
-This is data that has the potential to drive deeper understanding of civic activity and policy, drive transparency and accountability, and make the City a more efficient and information-driven leader on the broader civic landscape.
+These data currently reside in a range of isolated and poorly integrated data stores, in multiple incompatible formats, and managed by non-interoperable platforms.
+These data has the potential to drive deeper understanding of civic activity and policy, drive transparency and accountability, and make the City a more efficient and information-driven leader on the broader civic landscape.

 Properly enhanced and managed, this information has the potential to be used to: